 In September 2006, E. coli-contaminated spinach caused 204 people to fall ill nationally, leaving 102 people hospitalized and causing three deaths.
-The investigation that followed showed the spinach had been grown, packed, processed, and bagged in the Salinas Valley, California.
-It was one of the most high-profile food borne illness outbreaks in US history.
+The investigation that followed showed the spinach had been grown, picked, processed, and bagged in the Salinas Valley, California.
+It was one of the most high-profile foodborne illness outbreaks in US history.
 This incident was a reckoning on how food producers keep consumers safe.

 While these numbers are minuscule compared to the current COVID-19 outbreak, the illnesses, deaths, and suffering could have been prevented with proper sanitation methods in place.

-In a new post COVID world, consumers are once again on high alert about how their food is being prepared.
+In a new post-COVID world, consumers are once again on high alert about how their food is being prepared.
 Experts say it’s possible the new coronavirus might linger on fruits and vegetables that have been handled by a person with the virus.
-Once again, food sanitation and the processes both the food and beverage industry and supermarkets are using to ensure food is clean and safe are once again being scrutinized under the public eye.
+Once again, food sanitation and the processes both the food and beverage industry and supermarkets are using to ensure food is clean and safe are once again being scrutinized in the public eye.

-By law, every grocery store, restaurant, bar, and all other commercial food suppliers are obligated to disinfect food sources from harmful bacteria, viruses, and a host of parasitic microbes before they sell to consumers.
+By law, every grocery store, restaurant, bar, and all other commercial food supplier is obligated to disinfect food sources from harmful bacteria, viruses, and a host of parasitic microbes before they sell to consumers.
 Ozonated water is proving to be one of the best technologies available to do just this and is gradually replacing older sanitation methods for many sanitation applications.

 Chemicals such as chlorine have been traditionally used to sanitize food, but ozonation is proving to be a safer, cleaner technology.
 Ozonation is the generation of ozone that can be injected into water or air to destroy harmful bacteria and impurities, when it’s injected to treat water it produces ozonated water.